microsoft/ebpf-for-windows/docs/GettingStarted.md

 ### execution_context_unit_test.exe
-This test invokes the APIs exposed by the execution context, including map operations, program operations (link operations aren’t present yet in the test).
+This test invokes the APIs exposed by the execution context, including map operations and program operations (link operations aren’t present yet in the test).

 ### Running the tests
 1. Set the build output folder as the current working directory.